kapiblue/producer-consumer/README.md

 The project implements the producer and the consumer to solve the Producer-Consumer problem.
 It was created as a final project for the Operating Systems and Concurrent Programming course.

 ## Setup
-Run in bash.
-Multiple producers and consumers are allowed.
+Compile with g++.
+Running multiple producers and consumers is allowed.

 ## Features